TtuHamg/DriveDiTFit/README.md

 ## Acknolegment

-The implentation of Diffusion Transformer is based on [DiT](https://github.com/facebookresearch/DiT) and [DiffFit](https://github.com/mkshing/DiffFit-pytorch).
+The implementation of Diffusion Transformer is based on [DiT](https://github.com/facebookresearch/DiT) and [DiffFit](https://github.com/mkshing/DiffFit-pytorch).

 Many thanks to its contributors!